ipfs/kubo/docs/config.md

 #### `Gateway.PublicGateways: Paths`

-Array of paths that should be exposed on the hostname.
+An array of paths that should be exposed for this hostname.

 Example:
 ```json
 {
   "Gateway": {